cardmeister/cardmeister.github.io/README.md

 * spent some time in [Inkscape](https://inkscape.org/) reducing details you don't see on a computer screen
 * cut everything up in separate SVG paths
 * made redundant paths into single JS functions
-* cleaned up some courts which (since ages) had the suit on the wrong? side
+* cleaned up Spades court which (since ages?) had the suit on the wrong? side
 * wrote a ``SVGcardt()`` function to create an IMG with SVG data
-* Re-drawing the Heart pips on the Jack, I saw an opportunity to cheat and save 75% of SVG data (see FAQ)
+* Re-drawing the Heart pips on the Jack, I saw an opportunity to cheat and save 70% of SVG data (see FAQ)

 ![](https://i.imgur.com/9euOd0r.jpg)

 ### A note on data compression

-The SVG can be reduced more using a [LZMA compressor](http://lzma-js.github.io/LZMA-JS/demos/advanced_demo.html) But HTTP requires Base64 encoding.
+The SVG can be reduced more using a [LZMA compressor](http://lzma-js.github.io/LZMA-JS/demos/advanced_demo.html)
+But HTTP requires Base64 encoding.
 And the Browser needs to decompress the data which takes a hefty 200ms (and a 6.9KB decoder)

-Version 0 did LZMA de-compression and lazy loaded all 12 court images.
+The first PoC did LZMA de-compression and lazy loaded all 12 court images.

 Since GZip is a similar LZ compression technique (over the whole file) there is only a gain on slow 3G connections